TristanvanOnselen/DefenderSensei/_tabs/about.md

 Beyond strategy and implementation, I advise C-level executives and security teams, fostering a **Grow Together** mindset.
 As a Microsoft Certified Trainer (MCT) and speaker, I share my expertise to empower organizations, ensuring cybersecurity is not just a necessity but a driver for innovation, collaboration, and continuous improvement.

 > I work as a freelancer via my company [oblueprint.nl](https://oblueprint.nl).
-Check out my profile and detailed experience.
+Check out my profile and detailed experience..

 {: .prompt-tip }